Admiral William Halsey Leadership Academy: Curriculum

-Students enrolled in the Admiral William F. Halsey Jr. Leadership Academy, in addition to completing a college preparatory program, also participate in programs, electives, classes, and activities that focus on the leadership development of each student.
+Students enrolled in the Admiral William F. Halsey Health & Public Safety Academy, in addition to completing a college preparatory program, also participate in programs, electives, classes, and activities that focus on the leadership development of each student.
 The principles of Stephen R. Covey's The Seven Habits of Highly Effective People serve as the foundation for the Halsey Leadership Academy program; peer leadership, community service, and student government activities are emphasized.
 Honors and advanced-placement classes are offered.
 School uniforms are mandated.

-Each student has the opportunity to select from among the four "strands" of study offered.
+Each student has the opportunity to select from among the three "strands" of study offered.
 Students enrolling in the Military Leadership Strand participate in the school's Marine Corps Junior Reserve Officers' Training Corps.
 The school is one of five in the state to participate in the Marine Corps JROTC program.